jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Connect-Dashboard.md

 3) Query the EIP of the newly created service in the kube-system namespace

 kubectl get services -n kube-system
-4) In the browser, input https://****:port/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/ in the browser, where**** should be replaced with the EIP associated with the Load Balance service, and port should be replaced with the port in the service spec, which is 8443 in this example, to visit dashboard.
+4) In the browser, input https://****:port/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/ in the browser, where**** should be replaced with the EIP associated with the load balance service, and port should be replaced with the port in the service spec, which is 8443 in this example, to visit dashboard.

-III. dashboard identity authentication
+III. dashboard Identity Authentication

 User identity authentication is required for viewing the resource information of cluster in dashboad: